MiguelSanLeon/urban-galm-wear/README.md

     - The user can navigate to Contact us page using a button.
     - There are two links that provide access to About us page and Privacy policy page.
     - The footer also shows an Urban Glam Wear banner and the stripe banner.
 At the very bottom ther is a copyright banner.

+- Toast:
+    - Toasts from Bootstrap were implemented to provide customers with feedback regarding their actions on the website.

 ### Home Page